-Stuart came to the discipline of Geography (University of Wisconsin-Madison, Ph.D., 1981) for the opportunities it provided to work in natural settings, and to integrate the perspectives of both natural and social sciences.
-He had been in Peace Corps in the western Cordillera of Colombia, and did his graduate field work in the southern Peruvian Andes and upper Amazon.
+Stuart came to the discipline of geography (University of Wisconsin-Madison, PhD, 1981) for the opportunities it provided to work in natural settings, and to integrate the perspectives of both natural and social sciences.
+He had been in the Peace Corps in the western Cordillera of Colombia, and did his graduate field work in the southern Peruvian Andes and upper Amazon.
 A period teaching at the University of New Mexico, Albuquerque, was truncated in 1983 when he found a remote and largely non-intervened property in the mountains of southern Ecuador, where he has been living ever since.
-The property is called the Mazar Wildife Reserve, of which 94.5% is native habitat with an intact wild fauna.
-On pastures at lower elevations, with his wife of 20 years, Patricia Espadero, he raises alpacas and was a founding member of Fundación Cordillera Tropical.
-In recent years Stuart has taught two field courses for the University of Vermont, in alpaca husbandry and grass páramo ecology.
+The property is called the Mazar Wildife Reserve, of which 95% is native habitat with an intact wild fauna.
+On pastures at lower elevations, he raises alpacas with his wife of 20 years, Patricia Espadero, and he is a founding member of Fundación Cordillera Tropical.
+In recent years, Stuart has taught two field courses for the University of Vermont, in alpaca husbandry and grass páramo ecology.

 Beverley Wemple is a Professor of Geography and Natural Resources at the University of Vermont (UVM) and a faculty fellow of the Gund Institute for Environment.
-Her research examines the dynamics of water, sediment and solute fluxes in mountain watersheds.
-Since 2013, Beverley has served as a scientific advisor to FCT on the Mazar River project, providing training to Foundation staff and working with students on the project.
-In 2017, she completed a six-month residency in Cuenca, Ecuador as a Fulbright Foundation Science and Technology fellow, co-hosted by FCT and the Universidad Politécnica Salesiana.
-In addition to her work as a UVM faculty member, Beverley serves on the Education and Outreach committee of the Consortium of Universities for the Advancement of Hydrologic Sciences and as an Associate Editor for the journal Water Resources Research.
+Her research examines the dynamics of water, sediment, and solute fluxes in mountain watersheds.
+Since 2013, Professor Wemple has served as a scientific advisor to FCT on the Mazar River Project, providing training to Foundation staff and working with students on the project.
+In 2017, she completed a six-month residency in Cuenca, Ecuador, as a Fulbright Foundation Science and Technology fellow, co-hosted by FCT and the Universidad Politécnica Salesiana.
+In addition to her work as a UVM faculty member, Professor Wemple serves on the Education and Outreach committee of the Consortium of Universities for the Advancement of Hydrologic Sciences and as an associate editor for the journal Water Resources Research.

 Ron Geizer (PhD, Ohio State University) has held academic appointments at the University of Wyoming and the University of Minnesota.
-At both institutions he taught courses in interpersonal and organizational communication as well as quantitative research.
-At Minnesota, Dr. Geizer also held a joint appointment in The Department of Sociology where he was the Associate Director of the Minnesota Center for Social Research.
-After leaving academia, Ron held research positions with a Minneapolis-based medical group practice and the Control Data Corporation.
-All of his professional experiences culminated in Dr. Geizer’s work as the General Manager of Technicomp, Inc., a developer and publisher of materials to support Total Quality Management and Continuous Improvement efforts across private and public sector organizations and businesses.
+At both institutions, he taught courses in interpersonal and organizational communication as well as quantitative research.
+At Minnesota, Dr. Geizer also held a joint appointment in the Department of Sociology, where he was the Associate Director of the Minnesota Center for Social Research.
+After leaving academia, Dr. Geizer held research positions with a Minneapolis-based medical group practice and the Control Data Corporation.
+All of his professional experiences culminated in Dr. Geizer’s work as General Manager of Technicomp, Inc., a developer and publisher of materials to support Total Quality Management and Continuous Improvement efforts across private and public sector organizations and businesses.